Great stuff, laminating. Makes anything water resistant, dry erase, fade resistant, moderately chew proof…

 Some things not to do-

-Please, please, please be careful with what you want to run though the laminating machine.
+Please, please, please be careful with what you want to run through the laminating machine.

 No, we cannot run macaroni or button art though.
 Ditto zippers, Lego bricks, wood cutouts, resin items, chains, jewelry findings, keys, beads, magnets, sticker gems…Look, just because it was in scrapbook section doesn’t mean it will laminate well.
 Also, cotton swabs, pipe cleaners (chenille stems), foam board or puzzles.

 Pom-poms will be crushed into sad lumps.
 The bigger ones might not seal.
-Puffy stickers and the thin foam cutouts are the same, but foam is not so noticeable.
-(That being said, a flattened puffy sticker or less fluffy foam cutout isn’t as depressing as a mashed pom-pom. )
+Puffy stickers and the thin foam cutouts are the same, but the foam is not so noticeable.
+(That being said, a flattened puffy sticker or less fluffy foam cut out isn’t as depressing as a mashed pom-pom. )

 When in doubt, ask!
 We’re here to help!